Yuriy-Khomenko/react-optimization-tools/README.md

 #### 4. useMemoDeep
 Hook for memoizing the result of the function with unchanged values of the input parameters.
 Similar to [useMemo](https://reactjs.org/docs/hooks-reference.html#usememo), but with a deep comparison.
+The arguments of the hook: useMemoDeep(func, props, isCloneProps = false)

 Example of use:
 ```javascript